Systemic Revenue · Reference

 The "Send Info" Deflection

--> Send ONE thing, book follow-up immediately.
+Send one thing, book the follow-up immediately.

-What to say first.
-What to say when they respond.
-What to do next.
+Give them the complete script.
+What to say first, what to say when they respond, and what to do next.

-STEP 5 - Make Them Own It
+VMake Them Own It

 Get a specific commitment, define a measurable outcome, and set a hard review date.